- 2021-2022 Back to School Plan

 2021-2022 Back to School Plan

-The 2021-2022 Back to School Plan is based on community transmission risk and outlines the public health measures that will be implemented in both low risk and elevated risk scenarios.
+The COVID-19 Back-to-School Public Health Guidance is based on community transmission risk and outlines the public health measures that will be implemented in both low risk and elevated risk scenarios.

-- It is recommended that eligible students, staff, volunteers and families be fully vaccinated against COVID-19.
+It is recommended that everyone eligible be fully vaccinated against COVID-19, with a complete series of Health Canada-approved COVID-19 vaccines.

 Information on COVID-19 vaccines, including how to get vaccinated can be found at https://www.princeedwardisland.ca/en/topic/covid-19-vaccines.